 1. Kiyomizu-dera

-*For image photos, please refer to the URL below.
+For reference images, please visit the URL below.

 Event / Access information